Introducing Events – Actions

 - On Incorrect: Occur when users give an incorrect response

-- On Complete: Occur when the question is answered or the text box is filled.
-It is only available when the mode of the question or text box is survey.
+- On Complete: Occur when a question is answered or a text box is filled.
+It is only available when the mode of questions or text boxes is survey.

 - On Incomplete: Occur when the answer is incomplete